 Specific Pathogen Free Primates

 Since 1987, the CNPRC has been establishing specific pathogen free (SPF) monkey colonies with additional support by the National Institutes of Health.
 The goal of this breeding program is to improve both the overall nonhuman primate colony health and improve the quality of science conducted through eliminating persistent viral infections representing potential confounding variables.
-The CNPRC colony now consists of more than 1,700 SPF animals, which also increases personnel safety for animal care staff by reducing health risks associated with potential exposure to nonhuman primate pathogens.
+The CNPRC SPF colony also increases personnel safety for animal care staff by reducing health risks associated with potential exposure to nonhuman primate pathogens.

 National Institute on Aging, CNPRC Aged Monkey Colony